Baths at Ostia: Baths of the Lighthouse

 The Baths of the Lighthouse (IV, II, 1) have a long history of use, originally started during the late Trajanic/Early Hadrianic Period with renovations during the late Antonine/early Marcus Aurelian period, again during the reign of Caracalla, during the last quarter of the 3rd century C.E., and during the 5th century C.E.
 Flanking the entrance are shops and a thermopolium.
 The frigidarium contains 3rd-century frescoes of Europa and the Bull and Venus carried by Tritons and a Nereid.
 The namesake mosaic can be found in the floor of the frigidarium where fish and sea monsters surround a lighthouse (pharos).
-The lighthouse and a marine goat are the main compositional figures and the are surrounded by smaller marine creatures and black lines that represent water.
+The lighthouse and a marine goat are the main compositional figures and they are surrounded by smaller marine creatures and black lines that represent water.
 Stamps on the fistulae is used as evidence that the ownership of the baths changed three times, between some Roman Senators and either Cornificia or Cornificia Minor.